Lumavate-Team/documentation/docs/6-CLI.rst

 Ls
 ++

- Lists all profiles associated with the client id and secrete.
+ Lists all profiles associated with the Client Id and Secrete.

  Example: